mesalock-linux/mesalock-distro/README.md

 We provide a simple `Dockerfile` for MesaLock Linux.
 Here are steps to try MesaLock Linux in a docker container.

-  1. Copy rootfs into the docker directory: `cp build/rootfs.tar.xz mesalockrootfs-dockerfile/`
+  1. Build packages and rootfs: `./mkpkg && ./mesalockrootfs`
-  2. Build the docker image: `docker build --rm -t mesalocklinux/mesalock-linux mesalockrootfs-dockerfile`
+  2. Build the docker image: `docker build --rm -t mesalocklinux/mesalock-linux .`
   3. Run the image and expeience MesaLock Linux: `docker run --rm -it mesalocklinux/mesalock-linux`

 The latest rootfs image with all pacakges are pushed to [Docker